allcentury/hyde/_posts/2017-05-25-yard-github-pages.md

 git commit -m "Updated documentation"
 ```

-Now with every commit you'll ensure your documentation is re-rendered for files changed and ready to push.
+Now with every push you'll ensure your documentation is re-rendered for files changed.
 There is a downside to this though, something I haven't been able to figure out yet.
 When yard generates docs it puts a timestamp in the HTML that git picks up as new changes.
 Ideally we could suppress those file changes if that's all that changed.
 Looking at Yard's source, it appears you'd have to write your own templates to make that work.
 I'll update this post if I go down that route but for now this is good enough for me.

 Thanks for reading.